semgrep/semgrep-docs/docs/semgrep-app/scm.md

 * Permission to create a personal access token (PAT) for the repository to scan Semgrep on.
 * Permission to add secrets into your [GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets) or [GitLab](https://docs.gitlab.com/ee/ci/secrets/) environments.

-## Integrating Semgrep into GHE and GLSM
+## Integrating Semgrep into GitHub Enterprise or GitLab Self Managed

 Integrate Semgrep into these custom source code management (SCM) tools by following the steps below: